Kedreamix/Linly-Talker/README.md

 ```

 This file allows you to adjust parameters such as the device running port, API running port, Linly model path, and SSL certificate paths for ease of deployment and configuration.

+## API Documentation

+In the [api/README.md](api/README.md) file, we provide detailed information about the usage and configuration of the Linly-Talker API.
+This documentation includes information on how to call the API, the required parameters, and the format of the returned data.
+By reviewing these documents, users can gain a comprehensive understanding of how to utilize the API to implement various Linly-Talker functionalities, including starting conversations, uploading images, performing speech recognition, and generating speech.

+For detailed API interface descriptions, please refer to the `api/README.md` file.

 ## ASR - Speech Recognition